-AALM: What do you find particularly rewarding about being
+AALM: What do you find particularly rewarding about being an attorney?

 KJ: In family law, my role is often more than a lawyer assessing and advising a client on their legal rights.
 The cases I handle are exceptionally challenging on many fronts, and I strive to take on these cases because I know my clients (and their children) will have a dramatically improved and transformed life once the divorce is over.
 It is rewarding to know I am responsible for helping my clients achieve this type of life transformation—it motivates me each day to continue dedicating myself to my clients and law practice.

 AALM: What do you find particularly challenging about your practice?
 How to you overcome these challenges?

 KJ: While rewarding, it can also be quite difficult to go through such a dramatic life event with your client.
 Sometimes, I am expected to immediately “fix” all the problems that have been building for years.

 AALM: What drew you to your current firm?
 How would you describe the culture there?
 How would you describe your role within the firm?